karlic/MikoNeoDriver/Documentation/MikoNeoBoardProtocol.md

 	would cause the piece (a knight) on square 6,7 to move to square 5,5 via 5.5,6.5 and 5.5,5.5 (that is g8 to f6 via the corner of g6/h7 and the corner of f6/g7).

 The seemingly convoluted move means that the knight avoids hitting a piece on the square in front of it.

+## Characteristic 777ac5a4-6fa8-474b-841d-091bd57d28c4
+Is used by the board to send information about the occupancy of the squares on the board.
+That is, whether a square has a piece on it or not.
+Each square is either occupied, `1` or unoccupied `0`.
+There is **no** information about which piece (King, Bishop, pawn, etc. is on the square).
+The occupancy is sent as a UTF8 string of 64 ones and zeroes, denoting a1--a8, b1--b8, ..., h1--h8.

+For example, `1100001111000011110000101100001111000011110000111100001111000011` would be occupany of the board at the start of a new game.

 ## Game start